 These VOC-releasing aerosols can have a big impact on your health and the health of your family.
 A study on the effect of VOCs on women and babies found high levels of VOCs can lead to asthma in toddlers, diarrhea, earache, and other symptoms in infants, as well as headaches and depression in mothers.

 Before you panic and start thinking “What am I supposed to do without my dry shampoo?”…

 Even your favorite hair care product comes in powder, wet spray, and foam formulas to absorb oil, provide volume, and keep your tresses looking très chic.

-There are so many non-aerosol versions of these products we won’t have room to list them all here.
+We personally love this dry shampoo mist by R&Co, but really, there are so many non-aerosol versions of these products we won’t have room to list them all here.

 Just shop smart, and say NO to aerosols in any form.

 You’re not going to like this one.
 Well, unless you’re a strict raw-vegan who never puts flame to food, in which case you may feel a little triumphant here.
 But let’s save the “I told you so”s for later, because the rest of us need to be able to hear this over the sound of your satisfaction:

 Cooking can be a source of indoor air pollution.